 Improving business performance by combining the perks of both companies, ie. synergy

 The term “mergers and acquisitions” (M&A) commonly pops up in corporate transactions.
 However, mergers and acquisitions are two separate processes and should not be conflated.

-A Merger combines the two legal entities with the stronger entity surviving and taking the assets and liabilities of the two entities.
+A Merger combines two legal entities, with the stronger entity surviving and taking the assets and liabilities of the two entities.

-In a Business Acquisition (also known as Company or Shares Acquisition), the buyer purchases a majority of the target company’s shares which comes with legal obligations.
-The acquiring company would become the new owner of the target company, while they remain different legal entities.
+In a Business Acquisition (also known as company or shares acquisition), the buyer purchases a majority of the target company’s shares, which comes with legal obligations.
+The acquiring company would become the new owner of the target company, while they remain as different legal entities.

 In an Asset Acquisition, the buyer purchases all or some of the target company’s assets rather than the company's shares.
 The advantage of this approach is that it allows a buyer to pick and choose the assets and liabilities of the company the buyer wants to buy.
-The common assets acquired may include real property such as real estate and office equipment, as well as intellectual property such as copyright, trademarks and patents.
-Similarly, the two companies remain different legal entities even if the acquiring company purchases all of the assets.
+The common assets acquired may include real property such as real estate and office equipment, as well as intellectual property such as copyright, trademarks, and patents.
+Similarly, the two companies maintain separate legal entities even if the acquiring company purchases all the assets.

-A Business Acquisition refers to the corporate purchase of most or all of another company’s shares.
+A business acquisition refers to the corporate purchase of another company’s shares.
 It allows the acquiring company to gain control of the target company.
-With more than 50% of the target company’s stock (and/or other assets), this allows the acquiring company to have an overriding decision-making power without the need for approval by other shareholders.
+By holding more than 50% of the target company’s stock (and/or other assets), allows the acquiring company to have an overriding decision-making power without the need for approval by other shareholders.

-A Business Acquisition Agreement is a contract that governs the corporate transaction of purchase of shares.
-Click here if you want to know the difference between a Business Acquisition Agreement that Favours the Buyer and a Business Acquisition Agreement that Favours the Seller!
+A business acquisition agreement is a contract that governs the corporate transaction of the purchase of shares.
+Click here if you want to know the difference between a Business Acquisition Agreement that Favours the Buyer and a Business Acquisition Agreement that Favours the Seller.

-After acquiring stock, which entails ownership, of a company, taxation would be calculated according to the capital gain or loss.
+After acquiring stock (entailing ownership) of a company, tax is calculated according to capital gain or loss.
 This is equivalent to the difference between sales proceeds and the tax basis in the stock.
 Any gain would be taxed at the favourable long-term capital gain rate, which is 20% in the US.
 The corporation's tax attributes remain with the buyer and can offset income generated after the sale.

 In other words, the buyer generally pays less tax by acquiring ownership of the target company, compared to acquiring assets.
 On the contrary, the problem of double taxation occurs for asset acquisition, as the buyer would be taxed separately as shareholders and as a corporate entity.

-In a Business Acquisition, liabilities come along with ownership.
+In a business acquisition, liabilities are attached to ownership.
 The acquiring company cannot choose which part of the target company it would like to acquire.
 The buyer needs to take responsibility for undesirable items such as unprofitable financial status and unfulfilled legal obligations.

-A Business Acquisition offers little protection to the buyer from assuming the seller's liabilities, especially when the liabilities are contingent or unknown.
-Contrarily, Asset Acquisition is a much more popular choice particularly for acquisition of insolvent companies.
+A business acquisition offers little protection to the buyer from assuming the seller's liabilities, especially when the liabilities are contingent or unknown.
+Thus, asset acquisition is a much more popular choice particularly for acquisition of insolvent companies.

-After some years of business growth, a start-up company may start to generate an overall profit.
-Initial or early investors may wish to “cash-out” their investment by exiting the company.
-The two most common ways of exiting a company are selling it to an international giant company or offering it on the stock market (in other words, initial public offering, as known as IPO).
+After years of business growth, a start-up company may start to generate an overall profit.
+Initial or early investors may wish to “cash out” their investment by exiting the company.
+The two most common ways of exiting a company are selling it to an international giant company or offering it on the stock market (this is called an initial public offering, as known as IPO).

 To learn more about early investments before cashing out, click to view the Top 3 Capital Raising and Investment Agreements for Startups (Free Templates).

-Negotiations are indispensable from a Business Acquisition.
-Usually, it is kicked-off by a Letter of Intent in which the buyer express intention to purchase and to acquire the addressee’s business.
+Negotiations are indispensable during business acquisitions.
+Usually, negotiations kick off with a Letter of Intent in which the buyer express intention to purchase and to acquire the addressee’s business.

 After rounds of negotiations, due diligence should be conducted to confirm the material information and documents.
 Read through this Due Diligence Checklist for Business Acquisition to make sure you have everything ready before drafting the Agreement.

-This is perhaps the most vital part of the Business Acquisition Agreement which determines whether ownership is purchased validly.
-To ensure so, a detailed description of the acquiring company and the target company is needed.
-Most importantly, identify the correct buyer and seller as some joint ventures do not exist in one single legal entity.
+This is perhaps the most vital part of the business acquisition agreement as it determines whether ownership is purchased validly.
+To ensure that it is valid, a detailed description of the acquiring company and the target company is needed.
+Most importantly, you should identify the correct buyer and seller as some joint ventures do not exist in one single legal entity.
 If you want to understand more about business entities and structures, you can check out our dedicated blog post here.

 The purchase price must be expressed clearly in writing as the buyer and seller often hold different views during the negotiation.
 The purchase price includes a working capital, which means the amount of money needed for the day-to-day operation of the business during the acquisition.